Quansight-Labs/jupyter-accessibility-workshops/docs/group_agenda.md

-#  entertaining group learning experience about accessibility and disability
+#  Jupyter Accessibility Workshops with Frank Elvasky: How to build inclusive data representations

-## October 2
+## Event details

+Date: January 15, 2022

-A friendly virtual event that brings Jupyter and PyData community members together with accessibility experts.
+Overview: A friendly virtual event that brings Jupyter and PyData community members together to learn from an accessibility expert.

 ### Takeaways

-Jupyter and PyData members will leave better informed and more empathetic to accessibility considerations in their work while the accessibility community will become familiar with Jupyter, and its open-source challenges.
+Jupyter and PyData members will leave better informed and more empathetic to accessibility considerations in their work while the accessibility community will become familiar with Jupyter and its open-source challenges.

+### What you need for the event

+- Some familiarity with data/visualization skills

 ### Schedule